1.0 What is CCDT?

 3.0 Obtaining CCDT

-Once the prerequisites are present on your system, you can download CCDT (which is simply a Bash script) by clicking this link.
+On most Linux distros, you simply need to download CCDT (which is simply a Bash script) by clicking this link.
 Save it to anywhere you prefer, but I’m going to assume you save it in your Downloads folder for what follows.
 Once it’s been saved to disk, please feel free to open the file in a text editor and check that it’s not going to do anything that it’s not supposed to do!

 Once downloaded and saved somewhere, run the following commands: